vijaysr4/ML_From_Scratch/README.md

 # Machine Learning from scratch
-This repo consists of basics of ML models constructed without using packages
+This repo consists of the basics of ML models constructed without using packages